KYC 2026: Document Verification Requirements in Canada

 What is the difference between KYC and KYB?

-What penalties apply for KYC non-compliance?
+What penalties apply for KYC non-compliance in Canada?

 Is manual visual document inspection still sufficient in 2026?